blue-devil/after-ida-pro/README.md

 This repo contains information about what to do after installing IDA Pro v8.3 and above.

+**UPDATE**: The plugins I have curated here might had not updated/ported for IDA Pro v9.0.
+I am going to update this repo when a plugin is ready to get used in new ID pro v9.
+Stay tuned.

 - [ifred](#ifred)
 - [keypatch](#keypatch)
 - [patching](#patching)